 As Deputy Special Agent in Charge (SAIC) with the Foreign Dignitary Protective Division, Jerry Parr protected a number of visiting heads of state, including Queen Elizabeth of England, King Hussein of Jordan and Prime Minister Golda Meir of Israel.
 A photo of Parr with Emperor Hirohito during a visit to Williamsburg, Virginia, caused quite a stir in Japan — read Chapter 7 of IN THE SECRET SERVICE to learn why!

 Jerry Parr with President Jimmy Carter in Kentucky, 1979.
 The president often took chances with his own personal safety.
-Read about the incident that caused Parr to “die a thousand deaths” in Chapter 8 of IN THE SECRET SERVICE.
+Read about the incident that caused Parr to “die a thousand deaths” in Chapter 8 of IN THE SECRET SERVICE (no, it’s not the one pictured here).

 On Christmas Eve of 1979, President Carter invited three men to bring their families and join him at Camp David: his helicopter pilot, his personal physician and Jerry Parr.

 President Ronald Reagan with Jerry Parr and the agents of the Presidential Protective Division (PPD), 1981.
-See Chapter 9 for the gripping moment-by-moment account of the day the president almost died — and the brave men and women who saved him.
+See Chapter 9 of IN THE SECRET SERVICE for the gripping moment-by-moment account of the day the president almost died — and the brave men and women who saved him.

 Jerry Parr with Nancy and Ronald Reagan at the airport in Berlin in 1982 (left) and at a White House Christmas party in 1983.
 Mrs. Reagan never blamed the Secret Service for the attack on her husband.
 She and Jerry Parr remained good friends throughout their lives.